15 Coming-Of-Age Books Like The Catcher in The Rye

 3. The Perks of Being a Wallflower – Stephen Chbosky

-Charlie is a socially awkward teen who is constantly on the outside looking in.
-That is until he meets two charismatic students, Sam and Patrick.
+Charlie, a shy teen, has always found himself on the fringes of society.
+That is until he meets two outgoing students, Sam and Patrick.

-Perks of Being a Wallflower has won several ALA awards, including Best Books for Young Adults in 2000, and since the release of the movie, the book finally made it to the New York Times bestseller list.
+The Perks of Being a Wallflower won several ALA awards in 2000, including Best Books for Young Adults, and eventually made its way onto the New York Times bestseller list due to its movie adaptation.

 4. The Poet X – Elizabeth Acevedo